A new class of maximal partial spreads in PG(4,q): Abstract

 \section{Abstract}

-In this work we construct a new class of maximal partial spreads in $\mathrm{PG}(4,q)$, that we call $q$-\textit{added} maximal partial spreads.
-We obtain them by depriving a spread of a hyperplane of some lines and adding $q+1$ lines not of the hyperplane for each removed line.
-We do this in a theoretic way for every value of $q$, and by a computer search for $q$ an odd prime and $q\leq13$.
-More precisely we prove that for every $q$ there are $q$-added maximal partial spreads from the size $q^{2}+q+1$ to the size $q^{2}+(q-1)q+1$, while by a computer search we get larger cardinalities.
+We construct a class of maximal partial line spreads in $\mathrm{PG}(4, q)$, that we call \textit{q-added} maximal partial line spreads.
+We obtain them by depriving a line spread of a hyperplane of some lines and adding $q+1$ pairwise skew lines not of the hyperplane for each removed line.
+We do this through a theoretical way for every value of $q$, and by a computer search for $q\leq16$.
+More precisely we prove that for every $q$ there are $q$-added maximal partial line spreads from the size $q^{2}+q+1$ to the size $q^{2}+(q-1)q+1$, while by a computer search we get larger cardinalities.